gitbrent/PptxGenJS/README.md

 - Use a pre-configured jsFiddle to test with: [PptxGenJS Fiddle](https://jsfiddle.net/gitbrent/L1uctxm0/)
 - [View questions tagged `PptxGenJS` on StackOverflow](https://stackoverflow.com/questions/tagged/pptxgenjs?sort=votes&pageSize=50).
 If you can't find your question, [ask it yourself](https://stackoverflow.com/questions/ask?tags=PptxGenJS) - be sure to tag it `PptxGenJS`.
+- Ask your AI pair programmer!
+All major LLMs have ingested the pptxgenjs library and have the ability to answer functionality questions and provide code.

 ---

 # Contributors

-Thank you to everyone for the issues, contributions and suggestions! ❤️
+Thank you to everyone for the contributions and suggestions! ❤️

 Special Thanks: